-Building on the success of CRANE 1.0, In this second phase, the initial Orontes Watershed collaboration will be expanded to incorporate projects representing the wider Eastern Mediterranean, while providing a model for large-scale interdisciplinary collaborative research.
+Building on the success of CRANE 1.0, this second phase will expand the initial Orontes Watershed collaboration to incorporate projects representing the wider Eastern Mediterranean, while providing a model for large-scale interdisciplinary collaborative research.

 The global significance and impact of climate change as a long-term issue, both environmentally and socially, is highlighted by the creation of a working group of the International Union of Geological Sciences to determine whether to adopt the term ‘Anthropocene’ for the current geological epoch.